-{\bf Skyrmions in non-centrosymmetric materials are believed to occur due to the Dzyaloshinskii-Moriya interaction.
-In contrast, the skyrmion formation mechanism in centrosymmetric materials remains elusive.
-Among those, Gd-based compounds are the prototype compounds; however, their electronic structure is not uncovered, even though it should be the foundation for elucidating the skyrmion mechanism.
-Here, we reveal the intrinsic electronic structure of GdRu$_2$Si$_2$ for the first time by magnetic domain selective measurements of angle-resolved photoemission spectroscopy (ARPES).
-In particular, we find the robust Fermi surface (FS) nesting, consistent with the \emph{\textbf{q}}-vector detected by the previous resonant X-ray scattering (RXS) measurements.
-Most importantly, we find that the pseudogap is opened at the nested portions of FS at low temperatures.
-The momentum locations of the pseudogap vary for different magnetic domains, most likely having a direct relationship with the screw-type spin modulation that changes direction for each domain.
-Intriguingly, the anomalous pseudogap disconnects the FS to generate Fermi arcs with 2-fold symmetry.
-These results indicate the significance of Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction, in which itinerant electrons mediate to stabilize the local magnetic moment, as the mechanism for the magnetism in the Gd-based skyrmion magnets.
-Our data also predict that the momentum space where the pseudogap opens is doubled (or Fermi arcs shrink) and thereby stabilizes the skyrmion phase under a magnetic field.
-Furthermore, we demonstrate the flexible nature of magnetism in GdRu$_2$Si$_2$ by manipulating magnetic domains with a magnetic field and temperature cyclings, providing a possibility of future application for data storage and processing device with centrosymmetric skyrmion magnets.}
+{\bf Skyrmions in noncentrosymmetric materials are believed to occur due to the Dzyaloshinskii-Moriya interaction.
+By contrast, the skyrmion formation mechanism in centrosymmetric materials remains elusive.
+Here, we reveal the intrinsic electronic structure of the centrosymmetric GdRu$_2$Si$_2$ by selectively measuring magnetic domains using angle-resolved photoemission spectroscopy (ARPES).
+We found robust Fermi surface (FS) nesting, consistent with the magnetic modulation \emph{\textbf{q}}-vector detected by the previous resonant x-ray scattering measurements.
+The pseudogap opens at the nested FS portions, which vary for different magnetic domains.
+The anomalous pseudogap disconnects the FS to generate Fermi arcs with twofold symmetry.
+These results indicate that the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction plays a decisive role in generating the screw spin modulation responsible for the skyrmion formation in GdRu$_2$Si$_2$.
+Furthermore, we demonstrate the flexible nature of magnetism in GdRu$_2$Si$_2$ by manipulating magnetic domains with magnetic field and temperature cyclings, providing potential future applications for data storage and processing devices.}\\